Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Technical Overview

+\myparagraph{Skylines revisited} Skylines are a suitable choice for edges to flip because they satisfy the following two properties:

+\begin{enumerate}[leftmargin=*] \item We show in Lemma \ref{lem:skylineFlipRelease} that flipping a skyline of size $x$ and sufficient height releases at least $x\epsilon$ potential.
+This is the parallel equivalent of a single edge flip releasing potential. \item We show in Lemma \ref{lem:skyline-thresholds-ij} that flipping several skylines of the same size leads to stable thresholds: if $S_1, \ldots, S_k$ are skylines of a common size $x$ with rounding $c'$, each collected after the previous one is flipped, and $T_i$ is the threshold of $S_i$, then

+This is a weaker parallel analog to the max out-degree only increasing by 1 per edge update in the $k$-flips algorithm. \end{enumerate}

+\myparagraph{A batch counter game} As in Berglin and Brodal's analysis, we bound the maximum out-degree by tracking the movement of potential with a counter game: we call our version the batch counter game.
+We find our counter game more natural to apply to the batch setting because it offers greater flexibility of counter movement.

-\myparagraph{Resolving Issue 2: Accumulation of Potential} We bound the accumulation of potential over time by adapting Berglin and Brodal's counter game~\cite{BB20} to the batch setting.
-We call this adaptation the \defnn{batch counter game}.
-This game involves $n$ counters, where each counter $x$ holds a non-negative real weight $u(x)$.
+The game involves $n$ counters, where each counter $x$ holds a non-negative real weight $u(x)$.
 The game is parameterized by a starting weight $Y$ (initially $u(x) = Y$ for all $x$) and a cap $H$.
-Given a current counter state $u$, a move in the game is defined by a threshold $T$ and a new state $u'$, denoted as $u \to_T u'$, subject to the following rules:
+Given a current counter state (configuration) $u$, a move in the game is defined by a threshold $T$ and a new state $u'$, denoted as $u \to_T u'$, subject to the following rules:

 \begin{enumerate} \item[(R1)] Counters cannot lose weight if their weight is below the threshold, and counters above the threshold cannot drop below it.
 Formally: $\forall x, u'(x) \ge \min(u(x), T).$ \item[(R2)] The total weight of the counters cannot increase: $\sum_x u'(x) \leq \sum_x u(x).$ \item[(R3)] No counter may exceed the threshold by more than the cap: $\forall x, u'(x) \le T + H.$ \end{enumerate}